chapel-lang/chapel/doc/rst/language/spec/classes.rst

 Shared Objects
 --------------

-:record:`~SharedObject.shared` (along with :record:`~OwnedObject.owned`) manage
+Including ``shared`` (or :record:`~OwnedObject.owned`) in a class type directs the compiler to manage the deallocation of a class instances of that type.
-the deallocation of a class instance. :record:`~SharedObject.shared` is meant to be used when many different references will exist to the object at the same time and these references need to keep the object alive.
+:record:`~OwnedObject.owned` is meant to be used when many different references will exist to the object at the same time and these references need to keep the object alive.

 Also see the above section on :ref:`Class_Lifetime_and_Borrows`.